Configuration

 Use frontend.config for browser-only deployment differences such as auth mode, route prefix, auth proxy path, and debug flags.
 Do not put secrets here.
 The legacy browser value hardcoded is now treated as simple; new descriptors should use simple. oauth is not a deployment auth mode; use cognito for the OSS Cognito/OIDC browser flow.

 auth.turnstile_development_token is only for local or test Turnstile bypass flows.
-Real Turnstile site keys are bundle/public feature config, not platform secrets.
-Turnstile secret keys belong in bundle secrets or platform secrets, depending on which component validates the token.
+Real Turnstile site keys are app/public feature config, not platform secrets.
+Turnstile secret keys belong in app secrets or platform secrets, depending on which component validates the token.

 bundles.yaml